notori0us/mysite/content/pages/1-about.md

 #### why computer science?
 I am driven by the fact that, with computers, we have the ability to make anything possible.
-This drives me to learn more and more about this field, and what really attracts me to computing.
+This drives me to learn more and more about this field, and is what really attracts me to computing.

 #### what else do you do?
 Well, [I like cars](/files/static-site-images/240d.jpg), and I particularly